 Jersey provides a natural habitat for a few species of amphibian but one of the most rare is the Rana dalmatina – or the agile frog.
 While the agile frog is widespread throughout Europe, Jersey is the only place in the British Isles where this long-legged species can be found.
-The agile frog is protected by the Conservation of Wildlife (Jersey) Law 2000.
+The agile frog is protected by the Wildlife (Jersey) Law 2021.

 What does the agile frog look like?

 The agile frog is a european brown frog, growing up to 90mm.
 The hind limbs are long, the snout is rather pointed, and the ear drum is large and close to the eye.